KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/3B_README.md

 This artifact affects ALL split-training experiments (7B: Exp F/C/G, 3B: Exp A/C/D).
 The 7B "22% improvement" (JF series) is likely the same artifact.

+**Exp AA — Design Fix:** Exp A used independent 100-step cosine for Phase1 (lr drops to ~0), causing lr discontinuity at Phase2 resume.
+AA fixed this by using 500-step cosine for Phase1 (manually stopped at step 100), so lr continues smoothly.
+Result: AA = Baseline ±0.001 across all 40 Phase2 steps.
+Exp A's +0.036 transition shock was 100% caused by lr discontinuity.

 **train_loss is NOT a valid comparison metric for split-training experiments.**
 MMLU is the only reliable cross-experiment comparison axis.